GENI-NSF/geni-tools/README-omni.txt

   * omni.py listresources -a http://localhost:12348 myslice
     	    List resources in myslice at the localhost AM
   * omni.py listresources -a http://localhost:12348 -t ProtoGENI 2 myslice
-    	    List resources in myslice at the localhost AM requesting the AM send ProtoGENI V2 format.
+            List resources in myslice at the localhost AM, requesting that the AM send a ProtoGENI V2 format RSpec.
   * omni.py listresources -a http://localhost:12348 --omnispec myslice
-            List resources in myslice at the localhost AM, converting them to the deprecated omnispec format
+            List resources in myslice at the localhost AM, converting them to the deprecated omnispec format.
   * omni.py listresources -a http://localhost:12348 myslice \
     	    		  -o -p myprefix
-            List resources at a specific AM and save it to a file with prefix 'myprefix'
+            List resources at a specific AM and save it to a file with prefix 'myprefix'.

   Call the AM API ListResources function at specified aggregates.

   This command will list the rspecs of all GENI aggregates available through your chosen framework.
-, and present them optionally in omnispec form.
   It can save the result to a file so you can use the result to create a reservation RSpec, suitable for use in a call to createsliver.